Comprehensive study of solar type II radio bursts and the properties of the associated shock waves: Observations of the type II events analysed for the study

 \section{Observations of the type II events analysed for the study}

 The radio observations, including dynamic spectra and radio intensity contours at 150, 173, and 228 MHz, are presented below for each event analysed in this study.
 Figures \ref{09Jun21} to \ref{11Mar25} show composite dynamic spectra obtained from ORFEES, NDA, LOFAR-IDOLS, and e-CALLISTO observatories.
-Below each dynamic spectrum, a second figure (bottom left) is overlaid on running-difference SDO/AIA $211\AA$ images that closely match the corresponding radio images.
-The time corresponding to each image is marked on the dynamic spectrum with a white vertical line, while the dashed horizontal lines indicate the NRH imaging frequencies used.
-The third figure (bottom right) represents the solar magnetogram at the time of the event, which serves as the boundary condition for the MAS model.
+Below the dynamic spectrum is a zoom-in on the herringbone.
+The bottom panel includes the radio image contours overlaid on the running-difference SDO/AIA $211~\AA$ images (bottom left).
+The time corresponding to the SDO/AIA image is marked on the dynamic spectrum with a white vertical line, while the dashed horizontal lines indicate the NRH imaging frequencies used.
+The fourth figure (bottom right) represents the solar magnetogram at the time of the event, which serves as the boundary condition for the MAS model.
 This figure also includes closed magnetic field lines (green) extending up to a height of $\sim2R_\odot$, while the magenta mesh represents the reconstructed shock.
-The centroids derived from the radio images are de-projected using the global density information from the MAS model and plotted on this diagram.
+The centroids derived from the radio images are de-projected using the density isosurface from the MAS model and plotted on this diagram.